 - Retained by us only for as long as is necessary to meet the purposes of our service delivery that we have informed you of, or to meet statutory requirements, where they are more onerous.

 Ace Centre is compliant with the National Data Opt-out Programme.
-The data that we keep is used for individual care and treatment, and for internal research and planning to monitor, analyse and improve service outcomes to optimise our provision.
-We do share data with 3rd parties, but only for the purpose of providing direct care to our clients, and only the minimum data is shared.
+The data that we process is used for individual care and treatment, and for internal research and planning to monitor, analyse and improve service outcomes to optimise our provision.
+We do share data with 3rd parties, but only for the purpose of providing direct individual care to our clients, and only the minimum data is shared.
+Where client data is used to monitor, analyse and improve our service outcomes, this data is anonymised.
+Where research is undertaken, clients must give their prior, explicit consent to participation in that specific research project before their data can be used.
+To find out more, or to register your choice to opt out, please read our full Compliance Statement.

 Why do we collect and use your personal data?